Jonattaz/C-Course/README.md

 # C-Sharp_Course
- In this Fundação Bradesco course, the subjects taught cover from basic to advanced in the C # programming language.
+  Fundação Bradesco's course covers subjects ranging from basic to advanced in the C # programming language.

 ## Main projects